wildtreetech/explore-open-data/README.md

 an issue an we will help you with the technical steps to get it done.
 If you are an experienced GitHub user, feel free to create a PR straight away.
 More [details on contributing](CONTRIBUTING.md).

+# License

+All code is licensed as [BSD 3-Clause License](LICENSE).

+The "Daten der automatischen Fussgänger- und Velozählung" data is licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

+The `introduction.ipynb` notebook was derived from https://github.com/cms-opendata-education/cms-online-notebooks-for-binder with permission from the author.